Brief Bio

 Representative Papers

 Our research creates perception systems with diverse skills, including spatial, physical, logical, and reasoning abilities, for flexibly analyzing visual data.
-Our multimodal approach provides versatile representations for tasks like 3D reconstruction, visual question answering, and recognition, while offering inherent explainability and excellent zero-shot generalization.
+Our multimodal approach provides versatile representations for tasks like 3D reconstruction, visual question answering, and robot manipulation, while offering inherent explainability and excellent zero-shot generalization.
 The below papers highlight key examples of these capabilities.

 We create interpretable machine learning methods for perception that allow people to audit decisions and reprogram representations.
 Unlike black-box neural networks, we develop methods that are explainable by construction while still offering excellent performance.